France's World Cup Team Brings Positive Attention To Suburban Fans

 Saco Fodié walks by.
 He's not part of Beta's group.
 He says it's great what soccer is doing for the suburbs.

 "We are not seen in a positive light," he says.
-"It's known the schools aren't so good and a being from the banlieu can be synonymous with being a delinquent."
+"It's known the schools aren't so good and a being from the banlieue can be synonymous with being a delinquent."

 In Bondy, old public housing blocks are being torn down and replaced by attractive, smaller housing units.
 Mayor Thomassin says there's an energy in the diverse suburbs that's missing from staid, traditional France.